 2: In this specific knife, the differences between the original knife and the knife being produced are so intense that it gains an entirely new feel and style of use.

 The Modern Service Issue is much shorter and stouter than the more traditional historical versions, coming in at a relatively stubby 10.5″ long with almost a full 10mm thick spine.
-Furthermore both the primary and secondary grinds are a lot thicker and while this may reduce the ability of the knife to handle brush clearing and a certain style of combat, it also gives it a huge amount of heft, power and durability for a knife of such relatively short length.
+Furthermore both the primary and secondary grinds are a lot thicker and while this may reduce the ability of the knife to handle brush clearing or chop deeply, it also gives a lot of heft and durability to a knife of such relatively short length.

-With a traditional water quench this knife was seriously tough, but with Kailash’s triple tempered oil quench heat treat process, this blade is more or less indestructible.
+With a traditional water quench this knife was seriously tough, but with Kailash’s improved heat treat process, this blade is more or less indestructible.

 Take that kind of blade and marry it with a lightweight, correctly tapered and annealed rat tail tang and what you’ve got is a knife that has the feel in hand of a hammer and a lot of the same chopping characteristics.
 The grind might be too thick to make it through a small branch in one go cleanly, but chances are that it’ll just power on through and snap the branch off lower down.
-Then maybe keep on travelling and hit into a rock and crack it clean in two.
-The blade is built sturdily enough to handle that kind of abuse with ease.
+Then maybe keep on travelling and take a big chunk out of a brick under the scrub.
+The blade is built sturdily enough to shrug off that kind of mistake with ease.

 10.5″: 9mm spine at bolster, 525g

 Right now Ghurkas are actively operating with this very knife as their standard issue to stand up to anything service can throw at them.
-They open cans, chop through cables, pry open crates and maybe even take down hostiles with them.
-They are relying on this knife to do its job and safeguard the lives of the the user and all those around themm they are sworn to protect.
+They open cans, chop through cables, pry open crates and of course use it as a sidearm.
+They are relying on this knife to do its job and safeguard the lives of the the user and all those around them they are sworn to protect.
 If that’s the kind of field tested dependability you need from your knife, then this might be just the ticket.